MsonC/DOS/README.md

 # Denial Of Service Attack
 --Disclaimer
-I am not responsible for your actions use this script at your own will what you decide to do with it is not my problem!
+I am not responsible for your actions!
+Use this script at your own risk!
+What you decide to do with it is not my problem!
-You download it! you take responsiblibity for it!
+You download it!
+You take responsiblibity for it!

---Information on the two protocols and why I choose UDP over TCP
+--Information on the two protocols and why I choose UDP over TCP:
 TCP: https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Connection_establishment
 UDP: https://en.wikipedia.org/wiki/User_Datagram_Protocol